Miguel Enríquez (privateer): Independent work and letter of marque

 In 1701, Enríquez began working as a salesman for governor Gutiérrez de la Riva.
 It was under this governor that he would go on to become a privateer.
 Like those that preceded him, Gutiérrez was appointed due to his military experience and his inauguration coincided with the War of the Spanish Succession arriving with a direct order to evaluate the cost of building a new vessel to "extinguish the commerce of [...] foreigners" that had reportedly engaged in piracy and other acts that threatened the Spanish economy.
 Within a month, he responded with a report suggesting a system that operated between privateers and a ship to guard the coasts.
 Both the geopolitical environment and the economic difficulty of the colony made privateering a successful and lucrative venture, both for the individual and for the government itself.
 Gutiérrez proposed the construction of a new boat for the sole purpose of plundering enemy ships, with half of the loot destined to the Crown and the remainder being distributed among the crew.
 This initiative was accepted and by 1704 the process was underway, with the ship being completed in 1707.

 Gutiérrez needed a front man for this operation and Enríquez was eventually selected, his race allowing for a safe scapegoat if the privateering resulted in conflicts between the local government and Spain.
 He proved successful in this venture and within a year his role had grown.
 Only two years after Gutiérrez took office, Enríquez already served as the governor's delegate and owner of vessels under his command.
 These first actions were done independently, albeit with the government's compliance.
 However, by 1704 Enríquez was already being listed as a privateer, receiving an official letter of marque.
 Multiple invasion attempts by enemy countries further fueled privateering operations, the Spanish West Indies were constantly being attacked by England, Denmark and the Netherlands.
-The Spanish Crown did not take these threats lightly and ordered Gutiérrez to prepare for an hypothetical scenario, which ultimately proved to be a false alarm.
+The Spanish Crown did not take these threats lightly and ordered Gutiérrez to prepare for a hypothetical scenario, which ultimately proved to be a false alarm.
 Despite the outcome, this mentality lingered, facilitating the war acts of the privateers.
 A year later, England unsuccessfully tried to invade Puerto Rico, landing within the vicinity of Arecibo.